-Electronic Data Exchange (EDI) Interface
+Electronic Data Interchange (EDI) interface

 EDI File Naming Conventions